ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 ### Eliminate redundancy

-But we can then recognize that our table currently has a lot of redudancy: we have many browsers that have 1 visit and 0 conversions, 2 visits and 0 conversions, etc. Therefore, we can make our code faster by:
+But we can then recognize that our table currently has a lot of redudancy: we have many browsers that have 1 visit and 0 conversions, 2 visits and 0 conversions, etc.

+ANALOGY.

+Therefore, we can make our code faster by:
 1. Transforming our table so each row is a unique combination of visits & conversions, with a column that is the number of browsers with that combination.
 We can do this in SQL and output the table as "count of counts".
 2. Using the binomial distribution to simulate splitting browsers into A and B groups.
 3. As before, summarizing the number of visits and conversions in each group and apply our proportion test.

 ``` sql
 with counts as (
   SELECT count(*) as total_visits, sum(converted) as converted